Take some retirement inspiration from celebrities. They don't give in to a dull life in retirement, and neither should you.

 19. Petworth, West Sussex, UK

 Dame Maggie Smith may have spent a lot of time in Downton village, but she’s enjoying her real-life retirement in quiet Petworth.

 Petworth’s medieval town center is filled with shops, cafes, pubs and all the services you’ll need.
 The nearest village is Lurgashall, which has a relaxing cricket green, a fancy inn and a national park.

 In Petworth, you’ll find character-filled townhomes selling from about $345,000, and pretty one- or two-bedroom apartments with patios from $240,000.

 Rental options include cute two- and three-bedroom homes with gardens, starting at about $1,285 per month.

 20. Charlotte, North Carolina, US

-Nascar racer and four-time Sprint Cup champion Jeff Gordon has hung up his racing gloves and is spending his semi-retirement in the South Park neighbourhood in Charlotte, NC.
-With a family, his own wine label, and broadcasting to keep him busy, Gordon is making the most of his free time.
+NASCAR racer and four-time Sprint Cup champion Jeff Gordon has hung up his racing gloves and is spending his semiretirement in the South Park neighborhood of Charlotte.

 The city's charming, green and family-oriented suburbs are perfect for retirees.
 Atlantic beaches are less than four hours away by car, and the mountains of Asheville are even closer in the opposite direction.